-Removing data after a lawsuit has begun or is being considered is called “spoliation,” which is a legal term for destruction of evidence.
-Although technically spoliation is not a crime unless the opposing counsel has sent a warning letter, any evidence of destruction of evidence can be taken as a sign you had something to hide.
+Removing data after a lawsuit has begun or is being considered is called “spoliation,” a legal term for destroying evidence.
+Although technically, spoliation is not a crime unless the opposing counsel has sent a warning letter, any evidence of destruction of evidence can be taken as a sign you had something to hide.

 If there are pictures or posts on your social media that you think nobody should see, the best thing to do is leave them there and let your attorney know about them.
 Your attorney can advise you on how to handle them.
 Chances are nobody will notice them, and if they are discovered, they can be managed then.